intellivoid/OpenBlu-Cli/README.md

 Official OpenBlu command-line interface to fetch and list available servers, filter them and connect to them with ease

+# Installation

+1. Clone the repo with git
+2. `cd` into the cloned repo
+3. `python3 -m pip install -r requirements.txt`

+Done!

 # Usage

 ```